LucasLin2023/jet_data_challenge/README.md

 This is a take-home challenge for the role of data analyst from a mid size tech company in Europe which is doing similar business as Meituan.

-The take-home challenge is using the data from this research project initiated by Meituan.
-It is focusing on answering two questions:
+The take-home challenge asks candidates to use data from this research project initiated by Meituan.
+The take-home challenge is focusing on answering two questions:

 a.
 Is there anything to improve for the PtoD (placement to delivery) process?